searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

     $ openssl ca -in req.pem -out newcert.pem

-Also note this argument, elsewhere in the man page:
+Note this argument, elsewhere in the man page:

     -policy arg
         this option defines the CA "policy" to use

-Let's sign the request with the 'policy_anything' policy we saw earlier.
+Sign the request with the 'policy_anything' policy we saw earlier.
 You'll need root, as only root can read the CA key.

     $ sudo openssl ca -in request.csr -out newcert.pem -policy policy_anything